ivan-curada/Awesome-GCP/ACloudGuru/Introduction-to-Google-Cloud-Platform/README.md

 - Single global IP address can load balance worldwide
   - hit servers closest to them physically
-  - if loaded, it will be routed to next closer one
+  - if that server is overloaded, it will be routed to next closer region
 - Sidesteps many DNS issues
+- Data is as much as possible in the private network
   - can now opt for "normal" network routing to reduce price and functionality

 #### Pricing